bridgecrewio/checkov/README.md

 You can override the default set of directories to skip by setting the environment variable `CKV_IGNORED_DIRECTORIES`.
  Note that if you want to preserve this list and add to it, you must include these values.
 For example, `CKV_IGNORED_DIRECTORIES=mynewdir` will skip only that directory, but not the others mentioned above.
 This variable is legacy functionality; we recommend using the `--skip-file` flag.

+#### Console Output

+The console output is in colour by default, to switch to a monochrome output, set the environment variable:
+`ANSI_COLORS_DISABLED`

 #### VSCODE Extension

 If you want to use checkov's within vscode, give a try to the vscode extension available at [vscode](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)